 On July 19, 2021, we received a subpoena from the California Attorney General's Office, Division of Public Rights, requesting documents and information related to our former genetic testing practices, including NIPT, particularly those with a nexus to California patients.
 The subpoena is captioned "In the Matter of the Investigation of: Prenatal Genetic Testing Companies."
 We continue to cooperate and provide information requested by the subpoena.
-At this preliminary stage, we are unable to predict the ultimate outcome of this action, and therefore cannot estimate the reasonably possible loss or range of loss, if any, that may result from this action.
+Based upon discussions with the California Attorney General's Office, we believe the focus of the investigation is potential consumer protection claims related to billing of patient co-pays.
+The investigation thus remains ongoing, and it is not possible to predict an outcome at this time.